QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI: Introduction

 Based on new data at 6.6 GHz from the SRT, which are key to determining the level of free--free emission, \cite{battistelli2019} (hereafter, \citetalias{battistelli2019}) claimed a high-significance detection of AME in M31.
 These SRT data were smoothed to 1 degree resolution and studied together with data from WMAP, \Planck{} and \textit{Herschel} \citep{herschelM31} satellites.
-Few full-sky datasets between 2 and 20\GHz{} are currently available.
+Few datasets between 2 and 20\GHz{} covering M31 are currently available.
 This causes synchrotron, free--free and AME models to be highly degenerate unless strong priors are placed on their parameters.
 However, the combination of SRT data with lower frequency (below 2\GHz{}) surveys permitted a good determination of the synchrotron and free--free levels.
 Once synchrotron and free--free have been properly defined, a good determination of AME is straightforward.
 The significance of the AME detection increased from 2.3$\sigma$ in \cite{planckM31} to over 8$\sigma$ in \citetalias{battistelli2019} after including these SRT data.

 \cite{cbassm31} performed an independent analysis of M31 after adding data from the C-BASS experiment at 4.76\GHz{}.
 This data addition should improve the disentanglement of synchrotron and free--free, similar to what happened with SRT data.
-Using the same apertures as \cite{planckM31}, they claimed a 3.0$\sigma$ detection of AME, although with much lower amplitude than that expected from both \cite{planckM31} and \citetalias{battistelli2019}: while the former measured $S_{\rm AME}^{\rm30\GHz{}}=0.7\pm0.3$\Jy{} and the latter $S_{\rm AME}^{\rm25\GHz{}}=1.45\pm0.15$\Jy{} (although in this case the apertures have different sizes), \cite{cbassm31} quoted an AME contribution of $0.27\pm0.09$\Jy{} at 30\GHz{}.
-This also implied an extremely low estimate of the AME emmissivity, a factor 20 lower than those expected from measurements on our Galaxy \citep{planck_GP_w_ancillary_data, cbassSH2022, ameplanewidesurvey}.
+Using the same apertures as \cite{planckM31}, they claimed a 3.0$\sigma$ detection of AME, although with much lower amplitude than that expected from both \cite{planckM31} and \citetalias{battistelli2019}. \cite{planckM31} and \cite{cbassm31} obtained $S_{\rm AME}^{\rm30\GHz{}}=0.7\pm0.3$\Jy{} and $0.27\pm0.09$\Jy{}, respectively, while using a smaller aperture \citetalias{battistelli2019} obtained $S_{\rm AME}^{\rm25\GHz{}}=1.45\pm0.15$\Jy{}.
+As a consequence of their low AME amplutide \cite{cbassm31} also obtained an extremely low estimate of the AME emmissivity, a factor 20 lower than those expected from measurements on our Galaxy \citep{planck_GP_w_ancillary_data, cbassSH2022, ameplanewidesurvey}.